vlalef/wiki-engine/README.md

 # Wiki

-A Django-based encyclopedia web application that supports Markdown-formatted entries.
+A Django-based encyclopedia web application that supports Markdown-formatted entries created as a part of the course CS50 from Harvard.

 ## Prerequisites